rackerlabs/support-how-to/content/how-to/cloud-databases/manage-cloud-databases-configuration-groups-in-the-cloud-control-panel/index.md

 ### Special cases - Rebuilding FULLTEXT indexes

 If you modify the value of any of the configuration parameters listed below, you would be required to rebuild indexes on all tables with FULLTEXT indexes.
-After you have rebuild the index, only then will the modified value be reflected in your database.
-Use
+After you have rebuilt the index, only then will the modified value be reflected in your database.
+Use `REPAIR TABLE tbl_name QUICK`:
-<code>REPAIR TABLE tbl_name QUICK;</code>:

 {{< table "table  table-striped table-bordered" >}}
 |  |  |  |